skilanet/SearchJob/README.md

 ## Overview

-This application was created as diploma project for Yandex Practicum course.
+This application was created as a diploma project for Yandex Practicum course.
 It uses HeadHunter api.
 Below its main
 functions:

 - You can search vacancies by its names.
 - You can apply filter to search such as country, region, industry, desired salary.
-You can exclude vacancies in which salary not specified.
+You can exclude vacancies in which salary is not specified.
 - You can add vacancy to favorites or delete it from favorites.
 Vacancy from favorite perhaps to see without internet connection.
-But if you have the internet connection and vacancy has deleted from server you cannot watch it.
+But if you have the internet connection and vacancy has deleted from the server, you cannot watch it.

 ## Technology Stack